Connect to Create (C2C)

 talk about anything we would like (usual rules of propriety of course).

-Tech and Tips - this is where questions and answers related to computer technology will go, monitored by mentors with more advanced skills.
+Tech and Tips Page - where questions and answers related to computer technology will go, monitored by mentors with more advanced skills.

 This is also where ideas and tips for doing things can be posted.

 ResourcesPage - for sharing URLs for useful sites or for downloading software or links to helpful articles.
 You are required to post at least one resource to this subconference giving an annotation as to why this resource is useful.

 Partners collaboration will be on Quercus with the Reading 5 project (when completed) will be posted in C2C.